ibm-cloud-docs/text-to-speech/websockets.md

 # The WebSocket interface
 {: #usingWebSocket}

 **Important:** You cannot use JavaScript to call the WebSocket interface from a browser.
-The `watson-token` parameter that is available with the `/v1/synthesize` method does not accept API keys, and you cannot pass request headers from JavaScript.
+The `watson-token` parameter that is available with the `/v1/synthesize` method does not accept IAM tokens or API keys, and you cannot pass request headers from JavaScript.
 For more information about working around this limitation, see the [Known limitations](/docs/services/text-to-speech/release-notes.html#limitations) in the release notes.

 To synthesize text to speech with the service's WebSocket interface, you first establish a connection with the service by calling its `/v1/synthesize` method.
 You then send the text to be synthesized to the service as a JSON text message over the connection.
 The service automatically closes the WebSocket connection when it finishes processing the request.
 {: shortdesc}